 Parametric paths

-In the sagemath interact below, press start, then put in your path $[x(t),y(t),z(t)]$ and the parameters $[a,b,n,s]$ where $t$ goes from $a$ to $b$, $n$ is the number of $TNB$ frames displayed, and $s$ is a scaling factor for the size of the frames (make it less than 1 if the frames are too large).
+In the sagemath interact below, press start, then put in your path $[x(t),y(t),z(t)]$ and the parameters $[a,b,c,n,s]$ where $t$ (no other variable allowed) goes from $a$ to $b$, $c$ is the first $TNB$ frame beyond $a$, $n$ is the number of $TNB$ frames displayed equally spaced from $a+c$ to $b$, and $s$ is a scaling factor for the size of the frames (make it less than 1 if the frames are too large, greater than 1 if they're too small).
+Then press the update button.

 Some parametric equations problems to solve.